hicommonwealth/edgeware-contracts-tutorials/5/contract-template.md

 There is a function `get_chair_person` implemented that returns the id of the the chair_person(owner) of the contract.

 ## Struct
-You have come across the [struct](https://doc.rust-lang.org/book/ch05-01-defining-structs.html) keyword in previous tutorials, but so far we have used struct keyword to define the storage of the contract.
-In this contract we use it to define the following custom types that are going to be used later use as part ballot storage:
+You may have come across the [struct](https://doc.rust-lang.org/book/ch05-01-defining-structs.html) keyword in previous tutorials, but so far we have used structs to define the storage of contracts.
+In this contract, we use it to define the following custom types that are going to be used later use as part ballot storage:
 - `Proposal`: This struct stores information about a proposal.
 Each proposal contains:
     -  `name`: A field to store the name of the propsal